A regularity theory for second-order parabolic partial differential equations in weighted mixed norm Sobolev-Zygmund spaces: Introduction and Main results

 \subsection{Main results}

-We begin by introducing the weighted mixed norm Sobolev-Zygmund spaces that serve as the natural setting for our solutions.
+We begin by introducing the weighted mixed-norm Sobolev-Zygmund spaces that serve as the natural setting for our solutions.
 These spaces combine spatial Zygmund regularity with time-dependent $L_p$ integrability under the Muckenhoupt weights, which is essential for treating parabolic PDEs whose coefficients are merely measurable in time. \begin{defn}[Solution space] Let $\gamma\in(0,\infty)$, $p\in(1,\infty]$, and $w\in A_p(\mathbb{R})$.
-We put $w\equiv1$ when $p=\infty$. \begin{enumerate}[(i)] \item For $0<S<T<\infty$, we denote
+We put $w\equiv1$ when $p=\infty$. \begin{enumerate}[(i)] \item For $0<S<T<\infty$, we define

 equipped with the norm defined by